invweb/ComposeSimpleApp/README.md

 The simplest application is planned, the Basic one.
+An attempt to adequately implement MVI.